Dave LeGear

 How to help reduce water spots!

 Now, to help keep spots from forming short of buying an expensive, very expensive, Water De-ionizer system which may run over $400.00.
-This list below you might find handy and this is what I do, to help keep such under control, and maybe better stated "Buy you more time to get it dried off before they can develop" are some simple and pretty low-cost steps.
+The list below you might find handy and this is what I do, to help keep such under control, and maybe better stated "Buy you more time to get it dried off before they can develop" are some simple and pretty low-cost steps.

-Get set up for all the cleaning steps, and have everything in place before any water makes it onto the Truck / Boat you are washing.
-That time you spend to go get say...
+1. Get set up for all the cleaning steps, and have everything in place before any water makes it onto the Truck / Boat you are washing.
+That time you spend going get to say...
 The Towel, or digging out and plugging in the leaf blower, is helping create the issue.
 Even worse, when working in the Sun or winds that are trying to dry it off faster than you can remove the water.
 I have seen times that one side was pretty much dry before I could even get around to the other!

 If you have some other tips you use to help combat spotting due to the hard water conditions in your area.
 This is because some locations are much worse than others...
 Please, do share them with the rest of the Nation here!
 She who shall remain nameless, always laughs when I grab the keys and park the Truck and SUV out in the hard rain to rinse off, and then blow dry them after it quits raining.
 But with the proper paint protection applied, and in good shape, that is a great way to knock all the dust off them without having to break out the hose, etc., etc. just to bathe them!